 Summertime’s successes in the seasons after Summer Fiesta and Sir Dane included the likes of Sobig, Ziema, Star Belle and Broker’s Tip.
 In all, Summertime covered sixteen books of mares from his initial season in 1951 until his last in the spring of 1966.
 For some years, the horse suffered the affliction of failing eyesight, and he eventually went blind in the final years of his life.
-Summertime died at Kinross Stud at twenty-three years of age during May 1969.
+Summertime died at Kinross Stud at twenty-three years of age in May 1969.
 Four times he was the leading New Zealand-based sire on combined Australian and New Zealand earnings, and his quality as a sire of broodmares saw him head that list in Australia in 1974-75.
-However, he wasn’t as influential as a sire of sires, and a number of his better-performed sons such as Sometime and Summer Regent were geldings.
+However, he wasn’t as influential as a sire of sires, and a number of his better-performed sons such as Summer Regent were geldings.
 Nonetheless, in Sobig, he got one of the great Australasian-bred sires of the twentieth century and in siring three successive winners of the A.J.C.
 Derby, Summertime’s place in the history books is assured.